magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/modify-image-library-permissions/index.md

 For security purposes, Commerce does not provide Media Library access to contents in specific folders.
 This configuration is set in the CMS module's `di.xml` file and injected into the `Storage` class constructor.

-By default, Magento allows Media Library access to all directories under `/pub/media` except the following:
+By default, Commerce allows Media Library access to all directories under `/pub/media` except the following:

 -  `captcha`
 -  `catalog/product`